YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_kafka_setup.md

 It will take some time before the service is available.
 The status indicator allows you to check the creation status.

-While building a service, you can select a specific service screen from the service list to display the screen for that service.
+While building a service, you can select a specific service from the service list to display the view for that service.
 Access the Overview tab, verify that the status is "RUNNING", and start using the service.

 ### Kafka Cluster Configuration

 #### Connection information

 On the Overview tab, you can check the connection information to the Aiven Kafka cluster.
-It is used later whan you use the Python program provided by this tutorial.
+It is used later when you use the Python program provided by this tutorial.

 <img src = "https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/176567/4279227d-8149-535d-73c9-b934598c34b9.png" width = 50%>

-Here, the following "Service URI" is displayed.
+Here, the following "Service URI" is used in my case.
 You will use your own URI.

 > kafka-test-yoshiyuki-e281.aivencloud.com: 10779